Animals in Costa Rica

 All three species of vampire bats are found in Costa Rica.
 The most common one is the Desmodus rotundus type.
 Unlike other bats, vampires can crawl and hop on the ground.
 Their favorite prey consists of cattle and they dont suck but lick the blood from the wound they cut with their razor-sharp incisors.
 The process itself doesn't much harm the cattle.
 There is however the danger of rabies, which kill the prey (but not the bat).

-There are even two white bat species living in Costa Rica: the cute tiny Honduran White Bat of the Caribbean lowlands, and the much larger and rare Ghost Bat (found this one in the Karen Mogensen Wildlife Refuge).
+There are even two white bat species in Costa Rica: the cute tiny Honduran White Bat who lives in the Caribbean lowlands, and the much larger and rare Ghost Bat.
+(I found this one in the Karen Mogensen Reserve)

 On the Nicoya Peninsula international bat scientists study these fascinating animals in the Barra Honda National Park.
 One of the caves there - Pozo Hedondo (Stinking Cave) - houses a colony of 5000 individuals.
 At dawn the flying mammals start trickling out of their cave until a cloud of bats fills the nightly sky to hunt insects or feed on fruits and flowers.